-- To change the bulb, switch off the power supply. - Pull the halogen bulb out of its holder. - When installing proceed in the reverse order.
+- To change the bulb, switch off the power supply. - Insert a flathead screwdriver in the side slot of the lamp and push the element towards the front. - Pull the halogen bulb out of its holder. - When installing proceed in the reverse order.

-Do not touch the glass body of the new bulb with unprotected fingers because any fingerprints left on it can considerably shorten its service life.
+Do not touch the glass body of the new bulb with unprotected fingers because any finger-prints left on it can considerably shorten its service life.